natlogica/hundred-days/r1-log.md

 ### R1D20
 Today's session is entirely devoted to the first half of creating a snake game in python, using the Turtle package.
 Setting up the movement of the snake involves making three turtles follow one another on the screen.

+### R1D21
+Learning about class inheritance today and continuing work on the Snake game.